XueqingWu/capstone_project/README.md

   - `X_test.csv`, `X_train_resampled_optrecall.csv`, `y_test.csv`, `y_train_resampled_optrecall.csv`: Training and testing data files used in the modeling phase.

 - **Modeling**: Contains the modeling notebook.
-  - `Model.ipynb`: Jupyter notebook that contains the model training process and evaluation.
+  - `Model.ipynb`: Jupyter notebook that contains the model training process of all models we tried and evaluation.
+It also exports the best model and the predicted probabilities of users' conversion rate of the data we have in the end.

 - **Raw_Data**: Contains the raw data provided by Social Insider.
   - Monthly CSV files such as `socialinsider_events_2024-05.csv`, `socialinsider_events_2024-06.csv`, etc.
   - `Capstone_Visual_Final_Project_IDS_707.pdf`: Final report of the capstone project.

-### 5.2 How to Use
+### 5.2 How to Replicate Our Whole Process

 1. Clone the repository from GitHub to your local machine.
-2. Install the required packages by running `pip install -r requirements.txt` in your terminal.
-3. Open the `Transform_Resample_Data.ipynb` Jupyter notebook and run the cells step by step to transform the original data into user-level features.
-4. Make sure all the paths specified in the notebook align with your local file structure.
+2. Run the `Transform_Resample_Data.ipynb` to export the final data.
+3. Run the `Model.ipynb` to export the best model and the predicted probabilities of users' conversion rate of the data we have.

 ## 6. Web App